shiini2/json-path-at-cursor/README.md

 - Supports both standard JSON and JSON with comments (JSONC)
 - Copy the resulting path to your clipboard instantly
 - Works with nested objects and arrays, providing accurate paths
+- Works with unsaved files: The extension can retrieve JSON paths even in files that have not been saved, ensuring seamless functionality during quick edits or temporary changes.

 ## Usage